virtual-labs/exp-true-density-determination-iitk/experiment/aim.md

-**The aim of the experiment is to detremine the true density of the pharmaceutical powders by using liquid displacement method.**
+To determine the true density of a pharmaceutical powder sample using the solvent displacement method.